Hawaii Five-0 (2010 TV series) season 1: Ratings

-The season premiered with 14.2 million viewers and a 3.9/11 ratings share among adults 18–49.
-Although the show was a highly rated new show, ratings were down from the premiere of CSI: Miami season eight, which occupied the same time slot the previous year.
-Ratings hit an all-time high with its fifteenth episode, "Kai eʻe", which was watched by 19.34 million viewers and garnered a 5.6 ratings share with adults 18–49.
-A ratings low came with the penultimate episode, "Ua Hiki Mai Kapalena Pau", which earned 9.45 million viewers.
-The finale jumped by almost a million viewers and was seen by 10.41 million people.
-The season included the second largest gains in Digital video recorder (DVR) viewership from the 2010–11 season, behind Modern Family.
-It gained an average of 3.3 million more from live viewing.
-For the first season, Hawaii Five-0 was the 22nd most seen show in total viewership, averaging 11.96 million viewers.
-It was also the 33rd most seen show in the 18–49 demographic, with a 3.3 rating.
+The first season premiered to 14.2 million viewers and earned a 3.9/11 ratings share among adults aged 18–49.
+Although it was one of the highest-rated new series of the season, its premiere was down ten percent from the eighth-season premiere of CSI: Miami, which had occupied the same time slot the previous year.
+The season reached its highest ratings with the fifteenth episode, "Kai eʻe", which attracted 19.34 million viewers and earned a 5.6 rating among adults aged 18–49.
+The season's lowest audience came with the penultimate episode, "Ua Hiki Mai Kapalena Pau", which was watched by 9.45 million viewers.
+Viewership rebounded for the season finale, which drew 10.41 million viewers.

+The season also recorded the second-largest increase in Digital video recorder (DVR) viewership during the 2010–11 television season, behind Modern Family, gaining an average of 3.3 million viewers through DVR playback.
+Overall, Hawaii Five-0 ranked as the 22nd most-watched television series of the 2010–11 season, averaging 11.96 million viewers.
+In the adults 18–49 demographic, it ranked 33rd with an average 3.3 rating.